Twist ties are those little metal strips covered in paper or plastic. Instead of throwing them out, try one of these ways to reuse them.

-Other uses for Twist Ties
+Other Ways to Reuse Twist Ties

 Twist ties can be used to organize craft supplies, such as ribbon and strings.
 Or, they can be used to make crafts.
 Use twist ties with children to make rings or bracelets (just watch the pointy ends) or make wire people out of a bunch of them.